PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/SelfTouchTrade.md

 2. Unown. (you need to get all the forms)
 3. Gen 1 trade evolutions: Kadabra, Haunter, Graveler, and Machoke.

-So while you touch-trading will not let you *complete* your dex for the purpose of getting the Shiny Charm, it will get you 95% of the way there along with a free ride to 9-star rank.
+While touch-trading will not let you *complete* your dex for the purpose of getting the Shiny Charm, it will get you 95% of the way there along with a free ride to 9-star rank.

 <img src="images/SelfTouchTrade-0.png">